 The top drive is one of the components of the drilling rig that is used to rotate the drill string during drilling, having 1000 horsepower, which rotates the shaft to which the drill string is attached.
 It decreases the amount of manual work and labor that is involved in the conventional drilling Kelly system, hence, decreasing the amount of risk associated with that.

 The top drive consists of one or more electric or hydraulic motors that are connected to the drill stem through a short pipe called a “quill”.
 The top drive moves upward and downward on the derrick, hung by a hook below the traveling block.
-Most of the time, slips are kept intact at the rotary table to make sure that the drill string does not fall down the well.
+Most of the time, pipe slips are kept intact at the rotary table to make sure that the drill string does not fall down the well.

 Key operations of the top drive involve extension, grabber, and incline.
 These are discussed briefly here: